JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Since Copilot can't directly insert the slide into your current presentation, enter this prompt *Yes, please provide the slide file*, noting it will take several moments for Copilot to complete this action.

-3. Once Copilot finishes rendering, **Download the icebreaker slide**
+3. Once Copilot finishes rendering, download the icebreaker slide.

 ## Exercise 3 - Insert an image